holesail/holesail/README.md

 Holesail Server includes graceful goodbye functionality, which ensures that the server is properly shut down when you close the terminal or interrupt the process.

+## Documentation

+Documentation for Holesail can be found at https://docs.holesail.io/

 ## License

 Holesail Server is released under the GPL-3.0 License.
 See the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html) file for more information.